-If you have these symptoms as well as jaw pain, it’s a good idea to contact your dentist.
+If you have these symptoms as well as tooth and jaw pain, it’s a good idea to contact your dentist for assistance.

 If you have rheumatoid arthritis, the joint is likely to feel swift and sore.
 It’s also likely that this isn’t the only joint that’s affected.
 If you start to have the problem with other joints, it’s likely you need to be examined for rheumatoid arthritis.

 It’s also possible that patients have osteoarthritis or psoriatic arthritis that causes their jaw pain.
 Osteoarthritis is linked to overusing joints therefore if you’re overusing your jaw joints, it’s possible to develop it there.
 On the flip side, psoriatic arthritis is a genetic autoimmune condition that affects about 30% of people who suffer from psoriasis.
 Without treatment early on, it can cause irreversible jaw damage.

 Osteomyelitis is a blood-borne infection that can attack your bones and joints.
 This attacks your jaw joint, but that’s rarely the only place it attacks.
 If your jaw swells up and you develop a fever as well as jaw pain, then this is a likely cause of your discomfort.

 Another unexpected cause of jaw pain is from an ear infection.
 The pain from inside the ear can extend to the area around or behind the ear which includes teeth, sinuses, and your jaw.
 If you’re experience ear pain, jaw pain, fever, low energy, or congestion, you might have an ear infection.
 It’s important to seek medical attention for antibiotics as soon as possible because the infection can spread.

 The sternocleidomastoid is a muscle that extends from the collarbone to the ear and when it becomes injured in any way, it can cause jaw pain, sinus pain, eye pressure, or other symptoms one might be mistaken for a cold or infection.